Blue wildebeest: Threats and conservation

 Major human-related factors affecting populations include large-scale deforestation, the drying up of water sources, the expansion of settlements and poaching.
 Diseases of domestic cattle such as sleeping sickness can be transmitted to the animals and take their toll.
 The erection of fences that interrupt traditional migratory routes between wet and dry-season ranges have resulted in mass death events when the animals become cut off from water sources and the areas of better grazing they are seeking during droughts.
 A study of the factors influencing wildebeest populations in the Maasai Mara ecosystem revealed that the populations had undergone a drastic decline of around 80% from about 119,000 individuals in 1977 to around 22,000 twenty years later.
 The major cause of this was thought to be the expansion of agriculture, which led to the loss of wet-season grazing and the traditional calving and breeding ranges.
 Similarly, drastic declines have recently occurred in the Tarangire wildebeest migration.

 The total number of blue wildebeest is estimated to be around 100,000.
 The population trend overall is unstable and the numbers in the Serengeti National Park (Tanzania) have increased to about 1,300,000.
 The population density ranges from 0.15/km^{2} in Hwange and Etosha National Parks to 35/km^{2} in Ngorongoro Crater and Serengeti National Park, where they are most plentiful.
 Blue wildebeest have also been introduced into a number of private game farms, reserves, and conservancy areas.
 For these reasons, the International Union for Conservation of Nature rates the blue wildebeest as being of least concern.
-However, the numbers of the eastern white-bearded wildebeest (C. t. albojubatus) have seen a steep decline to a current level of probably 6,000 to 8,000 animals, and this is causing some concern.
-The population of other subspecies are including; 150,000 in common wildebeest (C. t. taurinus), 5,000~75,000 in Nyassaland wildebeest (C. t. johnstoni), 5,000~10,000 in Cookson's wildebeest (C. t. cooksoni).
+However, the numbers of the eastern white-bearded wildebeest (C. t. albojubatus) have seen a steep decline to a current level of roughly 6,000 to 8,000 animals, which has been causing slight concern.
+The population of other subspecies are including; 150,000 in common wildebeest (C. t. taurinus), 5,000–75,000 in Nyassaland wildebeest (C. t. johnstoni), 5,000–10,000 in Cookson's wildebeest (C. t. cooksoni).